EX-EXE/RemoteHttpRequest/README.md

 # RemoteHttpRequest
-HTTP request from HttpClient, Grpc and HttpClientHandler are used to send and receive requests via an external server.
+Use Grpc and HttpClientHandler to send and receive HTTP requests from C# HttpClient via an external server.

 ##